 While you are recording your podcast, I want you to record it on your phone or with a camera.
 I want you to have a camera with your microphone, so you are also getting the audio for the podcast but you’re also getting some good video content for your YouTube channel.
 That is going to be how I want you to start getting the most bang for your buck for your efforts.
 While people are listening to your podcasts individually, they can do that and it’s still the same quality, but you can also put it up on YouTube.
 Then, you’re able to slice it and dice it however way you want because now you have this high-quality video that you can use.

-Share Video Clips from Podcast
+Share Video Clips from the Podcast

-Now that we're thinking about video first, what I want you to do is think about your YouTube channel as sharing different clips from your podcast.
-Instead of just thinking about posting that whole 30-minute episode about that one topic maybe create five-to-seven-minute videos that are answering a topic that you could rank for.
+Now that we’re thinking about video first, what I want you to do is think about your YouTube channel as sharing different clips from your podcast.
+Instead of just thinking about posting that whole 30-minute episode about that one topic maybe create five-to-seven-minute videos that answer a topic that you could rank for.

 The name of the game for YouTube is the way we can send traffic by ranking these videos, sending traffic to the podcast, and getting people to find the video because it has one of the highest search results.
 They watch that video and then if they want more of that, they can click through the link in the description to do, what?
 Go to the podcast and listen to the entire thing!
 That’s what we’re trying to do here and how we’re going to start sending traffic.

-We're going to be using YouTube's algorithm as a way for us to send traffic to show people that we have resources for them and that we are answering questions for them.
-People are searching for separate questions, and so if we could use bits and pieces of your podcast like for instance if I'm talking about how to create a YouTube strategy through a podcast that is such a heavy topic so there are other things that we're talking about in that strategy.
+We’re going to be using YouTube’s algorithm as a way for us to send traffic to show people that we have resources for them and that we are answering questions for them.
+People are searching for separate questions, and so if we could use bits and pieces of your podcast like for instance if I’m talking about how to create a YouTube strategy through a podcast that is such a heavy topic there are other things that we’re talking about in that strategy.

-What if I kept the podcast as the whole 30-minute episode, but I'm also creating these separate videos that are about branding your channel, choosing the right videos for your channel, how to do keyword research for your channel?
-I'm pretty sure I'm probably talking about that stuff on the podcast.
+What if I kept the podcast as the whole 30-minute episode, but I also created these separate videos that are about branding your channel, choosing the right videos for your channel, how to do keyword research for your channel?
+I’m pretty sure I’m probably talking about that stuff on the podcast.
 Why not create different clips so that all three of those videos are ranking for their own separate type of keywords?
 But the call to action on all three of these videos is to watch the rest of the episode on Stitcher, Spotify, or whatever platform you use.

 Also, whatever your lead magnet is, who your offers are that you have to book a discovery call, or whatever that need be they know that you have a podcast.
 There are other ways for them to get to it if you left them.
 So, I think about it that way.
 You’re probably sitting on such a goldmine of content, but you’re so concerned with people listening to the entire podcast all the way through for your ego.
 Oops, that’s probably what it is.
 So instead, what we need to do is think about, using up all this information, how about we start attracting more people to it so that we can start retaining them inside the podcast?